Posttraumatic sleep disturbance

 Cocaine test.
-Cocaine inhibits the presynaptic reuptake of released norepinephrine at the neuromuscular junction.
+Cocaine inhibits the presynaptic reuptake of norepinephrine at the neuromuscular junction.
 When the oculosympathetic pathway is intact, cocaine will dilate the pupil.
-However, if there is any interruption within the oculosympathetic pathway, there will be no release of norepinephrine, so that cocaine will not dilate the pupil of Horner syndrome.
+However, if there is any interruption within the oculosympathetic pathway, there will be no release of norepinephrine.
+Therefore, cocaine will not dilate the pupil of Horner syndrome.
 A post-cocaine anisocoria of 0.8 to 1.0 mm or more is considered diagnostic of Horner syndrome (22).
 After the cocaine test is completed, the examiner should verify that the Horner pupil is capable of full dilation by instilling 1% phenylephrine into both conjunctival sacs.
 As phenylephrine is a direct sympathomimetic agonist on the pupillodilator muscle, both pupils should now dilate well.
 This step is important to make sure that the miotic pupil that fails to dilate to cocaine is not due to a "sticky" iris or pupillodilator muscle dysfunction.
 Cocaine solution is not manufactured for ophthalmic instillation.
 It may be compounded by the pharmacy from powdered cocaine or buffered from the 4% solution that is commercially available for otolaryngologic use, although a 10% solution is preferable.

 Pilocarpine test.
 Dilute pilocarpine (0.1%) is a pharmacologic test for pupillary cholinergic supersensitivity.
-A denervated iris constricts to dilute pilocarpine but a normal iris will not.
-Dilute pilocarpine has traditionally been used as a diagnostic test for a suspected Adie tonic pupil, which usually constricts to dilute pilocarpine.
-However, the test is neither 100% sensitive nor specific for tonic pupil: only 80% of postganglionic lesions (tonic pupils) demonstrate cholinergic supersensitivity, and a substantial number of nonischemic preganglionic lesions (oculomotor nerve palsy) will also have some degree of cholinergic supersensitivity (30; 18).
+A denervated iris constricts to dilute pilocarpine, but a normal iris will not.
+Dilute pilocarpine has traditionally been used as a diagnostic test for a suspected Adie tonic pupil, which constricts to dilute pilocarpine.
+However, the test is neither 100% sensitive nor specific for tonic pupil: only 80% of postganglionic lesions (tonic pupils) demonstrate cholinergic supersensitivity, and a substantial number of nonischemic preganglionic lesions (oculomotor nerve palsy) will also have some degree of cholinergic supersensitivity (29; 19).
 The testing solution may be prepared using a commercial preparation of pilocarpine mixed with sterile saline.
-Pilocarpine 1%, the strength commercially prepared, is useful in confirming pharmacologic or traumatic mydriasis.
+Pilocarpine 1%, the strength commercially prepared, is useful in confirming pharmacologic or traumatic mydriasis; in these cases, instillation of pilocarpine 1% causes no pupil constriction.

 Management is aimed at the etiology of each specific pupillary abnormality.